osquery/osquery/docs/wiki/development/building.md

 # Build Performance

-Generating a virtual table should NOT impact system performance.
-This is easier said than done as some tables may _seem_ inherently latent such as `SELECT * from suid_bin;` if your expectation is a complete filesystem traversal looking for binaries with suid permissions.
+Generating a virtual table should *not* impact system performance.
+This is easier said than done, as some tables may _seem_ inherently latent (if you expect to run queries like `SELECT * from suid_bin;` which performs a complete filesystem traversal looking for binaries with suid permissions).
 Please read the osquery features and guide on [performance safety](../deployment/performance-safety.md).

 Some quick features include:

-* Performance regression and leak detection CI guards.
+- Performance regression and leak detection CI guards.
-* Blacklisting performance-impacting virtual tables.
+- Blacklisting performance-impacting virtual tables.
-* Scheduled query optimization and profiling.
+- Scheduled query optimization and profiling.
-* Query implementation isolation options.
+- Query implementation isolation options.